Frank Gorman (diver)

-Early life and High School
+Early life and high school

 Born November 11, 1937 in New York, as the youngest of six athletic siblings, Gorman began swimming at seven.
 In the summer, his family would take him to Brewster, New York's Lake Tonetta, and his older brothers and sister would teach him to do acrobatic tricks after throwing him into the air.
 Doing a few somersaults off the diving board of a pier was a natural progression.
 Beginning as a Forward for his Junior High School basketball team, he soon found success diving for his High School team.
 In 1952, he became the youngest male competitor to ever place first in New York City's Public School Athletic League Diving Championships.
 After winning the competition in four successive years, he caught the attention of Harvards Coach Harold Ulen.
 In an interview, Gorman recalled he was first contacted by Harvard as a Sophomore diver, and by his Junior year had visited the campus twice, and been offered a scholarship.

 He attended and dove for Harvard University under Coach Harold Ulen, graduating around 1960.
 While competing at Harvard, from 1957-1960 Gorman was an NCAA All American in both the 1 meter, and 3 meter springboard competitions.
 A dominant competitor against collegiate competition, during his collegiate career from 1957-1960 he never lost a dual meet to another diver.
-A highly accomplished coach, from 1929-59, Ulen's Harvard swimmers had a record of 261-48 in dual meets.
+A highly accomplished coach, from 1929–59, Ulen's Harvard swimmers had a record of 261-48 in dual meets.
 Twenty years before Gorman, future President John F. Kennedy, a 1940 graduate, swam for Ulen, who remembered him as a slender, and frail backstroker.

 After graduating College, and failing to make the 1960 Olympic trials, Gorman served in the U.S. Navy where as a Lieutenant he was a physical education coach at the U.S. Naval Academy, and coach Varsity diving for Naval Academy diving teams.
 He later served as an investment broker and worked in telecommunications.

-By 1964, while training for the Olympics, Gorman swam and competed for the U.S. Navy Team, and Philadelpia's Dick Smith Swim Gym, where he was coached by Hall of Fame dive Coach Dick Smith.
+By 1964, while training for the Olympics, Gorman swam and competed for the U.S. Navy Team, and Philadelphia's Dick Smith Swim Gym, where he was coached by Hall of Fame dive Coach Dick Smith.
 On September 4, he won the 1964 U.S. Olympic Trials on the 3 meter springboard with Larry Andreasen second, and Ken Stizberger of Indiana University taking third.